 - Place the crib close to your bed

 - For the babies below one year make the transition from bassinet to crib in your room

-How long should the baby sleep in the parents’ room is at the top charts of parent’s queries.
+How long should the baby sleep in the parents’ room is at the top charts of the parent’s queries?
 AAP guidelines recommend that babies should sleep in their parents ‘ room for the first year of life but on a separate surface.